 12. How do I find a meeting near me?

 You may find meetings anywhere in the world at the Overeaters Anonymous World Service website (www.oa.org).
-To find a meeting in the Central New Mexico area click here.
+To find a meeting in the Central New Mexico area navigate to the Meetings Tab of this website.
 The Central New Mexico Intergroup can be reached at firstname.lastname@example.org or 505-261-3553.

 Yes, there are both telephone and online meetings available if face-to-face meetings are not available in your area or the scheduled meeting times conflict with your schedule.
 You can access or download a list of online meetings and telephone meetings from the Overeaters Anonymous World Service website, or click on the “Meetings” tab above.

 You can give service as soon as you declare yourself a member of OA.
 Any form of service that helps reach a fellow sufferer adds to the quality of our own recovery.
 Members can give service by getting to meetings, putting away chairs, putting out literature and talking to newcomers.

 As OA’s responsibility pledge states: “Always to extend the hand and heart of OA to all who share my compulsion; for this, I am responsible”

 Sponsors are OA members committed to abstinence and to living the Twelve Steps and Twelve Traditions to the best of their ability.
 Sponsors share their program up to the level of their experience and strengthen their recovery through this service to others.
 To find a sponsor, look for someone who has what you want, and ask how he or she is achieving it.

 Anonymity allows the Fellowship to govern itself through principles rather than personalities.
 Social and economic status have no relevance in OA; we are all compulsive eaters.
 Anonymity at the level of press, radio, films, television and other public media of communication provides assurance that OA membership will not be disclosed.